ludashi2020/chatgpt-proxy-web-1/README.md

 ## Futures

 1. Bypass the free account Cloudflare verification to achieve a response speed comparable to that of Plus members
-2. Add the Plus member logo to the free account, and you can choose the member-only model, but it may not be available
+2. Add the Plus member logo to the free account
 3. Bypass the regional ban on chat.openai.com

 ## Note